 Second General Assembly

-Arab Watch Coalition announces its Second General Assembly, which was held on October, 21th and gathered 27 organization members from around the region: Morocco, Tunisia, Egypt, Lebanon, Jordan, Iraq and Yemen.
+Arab Watch Coalition held its Second General Assembly, on October, 21th and gathered 27 organization members from around the region: Morocco, Tunisia, Egypt, Lebanon, Jordan, Iraq and Yemen.

 The coalition reviewed its up-to-date status, main achievements undertaken during the last two years (2018-2020) and ongoing actions around the region.
 One essential achievement was congratulated by AWC organization members, the strategic efforts taken during the campaign Save the Bisri Valley in Lebanon which was a victory, on September 5, 2020, the World Bank officially canceled its $244 million loan for the Bisri Dam project.
 Lessons learned from this campaign in terms of global mobilization and strategic actions have aroused huge motivations among the organization members around the region.